NilavPatel/nx-monorepo-sample/README.md

 and select TSLint as default linter
 and select No to use Nx Cloud
 - $ npx nx g @nrwl/angular:app app2
+- $ npx nx g @nrwl/angular:lib ui
-- $ npx nx g @nrwl/angular:lib header
+- $ npx nx g component header --project=ui --export
-- Use visual studio code's Nx plugin to create header component in
-header library
-- Now Add refrence of header module in both app's main module, and use shared lib in both app.
+- Now Add refrence of ui module in both app's main module, and use shared lib in both app.

 ## How to run?
 - Run both app with port 4200 and 4300